Sufi dynasty

-The Sufid dynasty was a Turkic dynasty, of Mongolic origin, that ruled in Khwarezm within the realm of Mongols' Golden Horde Khanate, in the Amu Darya river delta.
+The Sufid dynasty was a Turkic dynasty of Mongolic origin that ruled in Khwarazm within the realm of the Golden Horde in the Amu Darya river delta.
 Although the dynasty's independence was short-lived (c.
 1361 – 1379), its later members continued to rule Khwarezm intermittently as governors of the Timurid Empire until the takeover of Khwarezm by the Shaybanid Uzbeks in 1505.
-Unlike earlier dynasties that ruled from Khwarezm, the Sufids never used the title of Khwarezmshah.
+Unlike earlier dynasties that ruled from Khwarezm, the Sufids never used the title Khwarazmshah.

 Origins

 The progenitor of the Sufi dynasty was Naghday Biy, a Mongol noble and a member of the Onggirat tribe.
 The dynasty had several genealogical links to the Borjigin imperial family; it was descended from a brother of Genghis Khan's chief empress Börte, and both the paternal grandfather and great-grandfather of Naghday were the sons of Mongol princesses.
 Initially serving as the chief army commander of Öz Beg Khan, Naghday later resigned his post and became a Sufi before migrating to Khwarezm, becoming the first Onggirat chief in the region.